-A Stronger Claim to Data Protection During Pandemics?
+A Stronger Right to Data Protection During Pandemics?
 Leveraging the American Convention on Human Rights Against Governmental Inaction: A Brazilian Case-Study

 Revista de Direitos Fundamentais & Justiça (2020 Forthcoming)